flatpak/flatpak-docs/docs/introduction.rst

-- **Universality**: Flatpak allows applications to be installed and run on virtually any Linux distribution, including non-GNU distributions, systemd-free distributions, distributions with a read-only operating system (OS), and various architectures without requiring the developer to have access to the relevant hardware.
+- **Universality**: Flatpak allows applications to be installed and run on virtually any Linux distribution, including non-GNU distributions, systemd-free distributions, immutable distributions and various architectures without requiring the developer to have access to the relevant hardware.
 - **Space for innovation**: Flatpak allows distribution maintainers to focus on innovating their distribution without being burdened by packaging concerns.
-- **Stability**: breakages in Flatpak applications won't affect the system, since they run in isolated environments.
+- **Stability**: breakages in Flatpak applications do not affect the system, since they run in isolated environments.
 - **Rootless install**: Flatpak does not require elevated privileges to install applications or runtimes.
-- **Sandboxed applications**: Flatpak increases security, one of its main goals, by isolating applications from one another and limiting their access to the host environment.
+- **Sandboxed applications**: one of Flatpak's main goals is to increase the security of desktop systems.
+This is achieved by isolating applications from one another and limiting their access to the host environment.

 Flatpak also offers advantages over other universal approaches to Linux application distribution:

 - **Decentralized by design**: while Flatpak does provide a centralized service for distributing applications, it also offers decentralized hosting and distribution, allowing developers or downstreams to host their own applications and application repositories.
-- **Desktop integration**: Flatpak offers native integration with the main Linux desktops, allowing users to easily browse, install, run, and manage Flatpak applications through their existing desktop environment and tools.
+- **Desktop integration**: Flatpak offers native integration with the many Linux desktop environments allowing users to easily browse, install, run, and manage Flatpak applications.
 - **Space efficiency**: Flatpak saves storage by deduplicating libraries and other files used by multiple applications.
 - **Delta updates**: only changed files are downloaded during updates.

 Other benefits for developers include:

-- **Forward-compatibility**: the same Flatpak application can run on different versions of the same distribution, including unreleased versions, without changes from the application developer.
+- **Forward-compatibility**: the same Flatpak application can run on different versions of a distribution, including unreleased versions, without needing any changes.
-- **Bundling**: developers can ship almost any dependency or library as part of their applications, giving them control over the softwares used to build them.
+- **Bundling**: this allows application developers to ship almost any dependency or library as part of their applications, giving them complete control over their application.
-- **Consistent application environments**: because application environments are identical across devices, applications run as expected; bug identification, as well as testing, is also made easier.
+- **Consistent application environments**: Flatpak provides a consistent and identical application runtime environment across devices and distributions.
+This makes bug identification and testing easier.
-- **Branches**: developers can distribute applications from different branches (e.g. ``stable``, ``beta``, etc.) while the application name can stay the same.
+- **Branches**: this allows application developers to distribute multiple branches of an applications (e.g. ``stable``, ``beta``, etc.) while retaining the same name.
-- **Maintained platforms**: Flatpak's maintained runtimes contain collections of dependencies for applications to use, easing development.
+- **Maintained platforms**: Flatpak runtimes contains a collection of common dependencies for the applications to use, easing application development and maintenance.

 In general, Flatpak is best suited for desktop applications.
 While command-line applications also work, Flatpak may not be suitable in some cases: